 For the tablet or lozenge (Fentora): Just before you are going to use it, carefully peel the foil from the plastic of the blister pack.
 Place the tablet near the back of your mouth, between the upper cheek and gum.
 Leave the tablet in place until it dissolves.
 This takes about 14 to 25 minutes.
 You must wait at least 4 hours before your next dose unless your doctor instructs you differently.

-Transmucosal fentanyl is sold in different strengths, which come in different color packages to identify the strength of the lozenge.
-Store this medicine where it cannot be reached by children, pets, or others.
-Protect from freezing and moisture.
+This form of transmucosal fentanyl is sold in different strengths, which come in different color packages to identify the strength of the lozenge.

 For the tablet (Abstral): When you are ready to take your medicine, be sure your hands are dry.
 But your mouth should be wet, so if it feels dry, take a sip of water.
 Peel back the foil (pushing the tablet through the foil will damage it) and remove the tablet, then put it as far back under your tongue as you can.
 If your dose is 2 or more tablets, spread them out under your tongue.
 Let them melt away without chewing or sucking on them.
 Don’t eat or drink until the tablets are dissolved completely.